 Network with Future World Leaders

 GraSPP is one of the most cosmopolitan graduate schools in Japan.
-About 40% of the student body is composed of international students from over 30 countries and regions.
+Nearly half of the student body is composed of international students from over 30 countries and regions.
 Student backgrounds are equally diverse: many entrants have just completed undergraduate studies in Japan or overseas; others are public servants from, for example, Japanese local governments, or from government ministries in developing countries (such as Finance or Foreign Affairs), from central banks, financial institutions, the media and so on.
 At GraSPP about 45% of all courses are offered in English.
 Since Japanese students take courses in English side by side with international students, bonds of friendship are easily forged.
 At GraSPP you may meet your future counterpart at an international negotiation table.

 Study Public Policy at GraSPP and its Global Partner Schools